 Governments and the private sector can help further this transformation in several critical areas.
 First, they need to create a favorable operating and policy environment.
 For example, enabling the interoperability of systems allows for payments across different types of financial institutions and between mobile money service providers.
 Improving access to finance depends much more on the mobile-phone system than on the physical banking system.
 Cheap and functional mobile phones and affordable internet access are prerequisites for expanding digital finance.
 Consumer protections and stable regulations are also needed to foster safe and fair practices that bolster trust in the financial system.

-India and the Philippines that government identification programs and financial-inclusion programs can work in tandem to equip hard-to-reach populations with official identification documents and financial accounts.
-India, for example, has pioneered a successful accessible digital ID system that pays due attention to safety and privacy..
-We know from the experiences of countries such as
+Establishing digital-identification systems also is essential, because lack of verifiable identity is one of the main reasons why some adults remain excluded from financial services .
+We know from the experiences of countries such as India and the Philippines that government identification programs and financial-inclusion programs can work in tandem to equip hard-to-reach populations with official identification documents and financial accounts.
+India, for example, has pioneered a successful accessible digital ID system that pays due attention to safety and privacy.

 Another high priority should be to promote the digitalization of payments.
 The Global Findex data for 2021 show that 865 million account owners in developing economies opened their first account at a bank or similar institution in order to receive money from the government.
 This helped households directly and also helped build the digital financial ecosystem, because people who received payments into an account were more likely to use their account to make payments and access other services.
 Digital payments by governments thus serve as a foundation for assembling credible social registers and identifying gaps and overlaps.